quirkyquixote/zebu2/doc/apidoc.rst

 .. member:: struct zz_ast* zz_list.last

    Pointer to the last element of a list, or NULL.

+.. function:: struct zz_list zz_list(struct zz_ast* first, ...)

+   Construct list from elements list.
+   Implemented as a macro that appends :data:`NULL` to the element list and calls the actual function.
+   To create an empty list, pass :data:`NULL` as the only element.

+.. function:: int zz_unpack(struct zz_list l, ...)

+   Extract all elements from a list.
+Every argument after the first one must be a pointer to :type:`struct zz_ast*` where the element can be stored.
+   Implemented as a macro that appends :data:`NULL` to the element list and calls the actual function.

 .. function:: struct zz_list zz_append(struct zz_list l, struct zz_ast* a)